JohN100x1/IsekaiMod/README.md

 # Isekai Mod
 This is a content mod for `Pathfinder: Wrath of the Righteous` that adds an `Isekai Protagonist` Class into the game.
+### Installation
+- Open Unity Mod Manager and go to the 'Mods' tab.
+- Drag and Drop the IsekaiMod.zip file into Unity Mod Manager.
 ### New Content
 - New Classes & Archetypes
 	- `Isekai Protagonist`